missionpinball/mpf-docs/hardware/fast/connecting.rst

 number starts with zero, so the first IO board in the chain is 0, the second is 1, etc.

-Fast three different types of node boards:
+Fast has three different types of node boards:

 0804 - 8 Switches, 4 Inputs
 ---------------------------